SAP-samples/generative-ai-codejam/exercises/02-explore-genai-hub.md

 ## Summary

-At this point, you will know how to use the user interface of Generative AI Hub in SAP AI Launchpad to query LLMs and store important prompts.
-You also know how to tweak the output of a large language model by applying prompt engineering techniques.
+By this point, you will know how to use the Generative AI Hub user interface in SAP AI Launchpad to query LLMs and store important prompts.
+You will also understand how to refine the output of a large language model using prompt engineering techniques.

 ## Further reading